 1987: Bobby Smith scores one goal and has two assists to power the Canadiens to a 5-3 win against the Nordiques in Game 7 of the Adams Division Final at the Forum.
 All five Montreal goals, including two by Ryan Walter, come in the second period; Quebec scores once in the first period and twice in the third.
 It's the third time in four years the provincial rivals face off for the division title, and the second time in three years they go to a Game 7.

-2006: The Carolina Hurricanes win their Eastern Conference Quarterfinal series against the Canadiens when Cory Stillman scores 1:19 into overtime for a 2-1 win in Game 6.
+2006: The Carolina Hurricanes win their Eastern Conference Quarterfinal series against the Canadiens when Cory Stillman scores 1:19 into overtime for a series-clinching 2-1 win in Game 6.
 Stillman's slap shot from the top of the left circle beats Cristobal Huet to give Carolina its fourth straight win after losing the first two games at home.
-Rookie Cam Ward, inserted after the Hurricanes those two home losses, makes 25 saves for his fourth straight victory.
-Carolina goes on to win its first Stanley Cup in franchise history.
+Rookie goalie Cam Ward, inserted after those two home losses, makes 25 saves for his fourth straight victory.
+Carolina goes on to win the Stanley Cup for the first time.

 2012: The New York Rangers get a win in their longest game in 73 years when Marian Gaborik scores at 14:41 of the third overtime for a 3-2 victory against the Washington Capitals at Verizon Center in Game 3 of their Eastern Conference Semifinal series.
 Rangers goalie Henrik Lundqvist makes 45 saves to end a personal seven-game losing streak in overtime.
 It's the first triple-overtime game for the Rangers since 1971 and their longest since Game 1 of the 1939 Semifinals, a 2-1 loss to the Boston Bruins on a goal by Mel Hill at 19:25 of the third overtime.